Baobabs in Madagascar

 Copyright© Rod Waddington, via flickr, CC BY-SA 2.0

-Large parts of this natural paradise have already been destroyed as a result of human intervention.
-The island used to be almost entirely covered by rainforest, but only a fraction of that forest has survived.
+Large parts of the country's unique natural heritage have already suffered severe damage as a result of human intervention.
+Most of the island used to be covered by rainforest, but only a fraction of that forest has survived.

 Hunger crisis in the south

-According to the World Food Programme (WFP), some 1.31 million people in Madagascar are affected by food insecurity and malnutrition (as at end of 2021) and are in need of humanitarian aid.
-Some 28,000 people are experiencing famine-like conditions.
+According to the Integrated Food Security Phase Classification (IPC (External link)) data platform, some 1.72 million people in Madagascar are affected by food insecurity and malnutrition (as at beginning of 2024) and are in need of humanitarian aid.

 German development cooperation with Madagascar